Calculator/Resources/NC Teacher Salary After Taxes: Complete 2026 Take-Home Pay Guide

 Last reviewed by John Wallace on January 28, 2026 | Fact-checked against IRS, NC DOR, and SSA sources

-North Carolina public school teachers are paid on a statewide salary schedule set by the NC General Assembly, with optional local supplements provided by individual counties.
-Understanding your actual take-home pay—after federal taxes, NC state taxes, retirement contributions, and health insurance—is essential for financial planning as an NC educator.
+North Carolina public school teachers are paid on a statewide salary schedule set by the NC General Assembly, with optional local supplements from individual counties.
+Your actual take-home pay — after federal taxes, NC state taxes, mandatory retirement contributions, and health insurance — is considerably lower than the headline salary number.
+This guide breaks down what NC teachers actually pocket at each experience level, compares county supplements, and explains the retirement and loan benefits that make the full compensation picture look different.

 Years of ExperienceAnnual Base SalaryMonthly Gross